Staff networks are groups of colleagues who have come together to support and collaborate with one another.

 Staff networks have the potential to shape the behaviour of their organisation.
 By making use of their ideas, experiences, and dedication, colleagues can come together to help create change in their workplace and support managers in implementing it.
 Organisations like the NHS and Cancer Research UK value and embrace the Equality, Diversity and Inclusion of their workers through staff networks.

 Employee networks help staff members feel more included at work and can directly improve morale and happiness in the workplace.
 Research from CBI shows that diverse teams are 83% more innovative than non-diverse teams and can make decisions 60% faster.
 Staff networks allow colleagues to have honest conversations about work, discuss improvement plans and evaluate achievements.
 They are crucial to ensure an inclusive environment.

-While it’s important that staff networks are created and ran by the staff themselves, employers can play a key role in supporting them.
+While it’s important that staff networks are created and run by the staff themselves, employers can play a key role in supporting them.
 Employees can empower staff networks in a few ways:

-- Consulting and holding regular meetings with network members – employees can send feedback from their meetings (with appropriate permission) to their HR representatives and address any potential concerns or suggestion.
+- Consulting and holding regular meetings with network members – employees can send feedback from their meetings (with appropriate permission) to their HR representatives and address any potential concerns or suggestions.

 - Including everyone in the network – even though staff networks are formed within subgroups of employees, it is good practice to include everyone interested in discussion topics.

 - Identifying a clear area of improvement and setting small, achievable targets – these can eventually evolve into more substantial causes.